China National Radio

 China National Radio (CNR; 中央人民广播电台) is the national radio network of China, headquartered in Beijing.
 CNR forms the national radio service of the state-owned China Media Group (also known as the "Voice of China").

 History

-The infrastructure began with a transmitter from Moscow to set up its first station in Yan'an (延安).
+The infrastructure began with a transmitter from Moscow to set up its first station in Yan'an.
 It used the call sign XNCR ("New China Radio") for broadcasts, and is the first radio station set up by the Chinese Communist Party in 1940.

 In the west, it was known as the Yan'an New China Radio Station (延安新华广播电台) broadcasting two hours daily.
 In China, it was called the Yan'an Xinhua Broadcasting Station, which was established on 30 December 1940.
+Mao Zedong, in a wartime address on 5 May 1941, emphasized that all of China's citizens should listen to the station.